 We’ve covered the whats, whys, whens and hows of developing a content strategy and you should have enough information to get started.
 The key thing to remember is that there is no such thing as a one-approach-fits-all-type solution when it comes to content marketing.

-Creating regular, consistent content requires commitment and hard work but, as the statistics above show, it’s one of – if not – the most effective marketing technique there is.
+Creating regular, consistent content requires commitment and hard work but, it’s one of – if not – the most effective marketing technique there is.